Loading…

 Benefits of Advagraf Capsule

-Advagraf 0.5 mg prevent the rejection of transplanted organs, such as the kidney, liver, and heart.
+Advagraf 0.5 mg Capsule prevent the rejection of transplanted organs, such as the kidney, liver, and heart.
 It works by suppressing the immune system, which reduces the risk of the body rejecting the transplanted organ.

 Advagraf 0.5 mg Capsule can be used in combination with other immunosuppressive medications, such as cyclosporine, to increase its effectiveness.